 Once you understand how web browsers work, you’ll begin learning about the other piece of the web-development puzzle: server-side programming.
 Over the next several weeks you’ll build web servers in Python, databases using PostgresSQL, and many full-stack web applications using everything you’ve learned so far.
 You’ll also learn about the basics of authentication, web security, and web scraping.

 After building a larger full-stack application, you'll be ready to learn about more modern design patterns and frameworks.
 Over the next two weeks, you'll learn more about what single page applications and front-end frameworks are, and you'll begin building your own using React.js using hooks.
 You'll also learn about React Router and TypeScript, which are both commonly used when building modern React applications.
 And you'll learn how to build an API using Node.js, so that you can gain experience in multiple back-end technologies.
 You'll also gain a fundamental understand of deployment with Amazon Web Services and learn more advanced patterns for state management in React.

 Having real-world experience is essential both for your own learning and for your eventual job search.
 Because of this, students at Rithm spend nearly a month working on projects with different organizations in the Bay Area.
 You could be working on a large existing codebase, or building something brand new for external stakeholders.
 Either way, you'll learn a lot about working in a team and writing readable, maintainable code.
-You'll also get the opportunity to work on two projects over the four week span: two weeks per project.
-It's a busy month, but it's also an incredible learning experience.
+It's a busy three weeks, but it's also an incredible learning experience.